At Least 2 People Killed In Massive Industrial Explosion In Houston

 VIDEO: Doorbell camera captures explosion in northwest Houston - https://t.co/rvjZWj1HoT #kprc2 #hounews pic.twitter.com/QBWmi9VAQg— KPRC 2 Houston (@KPRC2) January 24, 2020

-Authorities were initially concerned because valves on propylene tanks at the site were releasing gas into the air, but Houston Fire Chief Samuel Peña said the leak has since been contained.
+Authorities initially were concerned because valves on propylene tanks at the site were releasing gas into the air, but Houston Fire Chief Samuel Peña said the leak has since been contained.
 A small, contained area at the Watson Grinding and Manufacturing site was still on fire, he said, adding that fire officials have decided to let it burn out on its own.

 "This is going to be a long-term incident.
 We're going to be out here for several days," Peña said.
 He encouraged residents who find debris in their yards or on their roofs to call authorities.

-Hazmat teams are doing air quality assessments, though Peña stated that "we have no reports of accumulation or hazards to the air quality."
+The police chief also warned against any attempt to loot homes in the area.
+"This is, in essence, a disaster area right now," he said.
+"Word to the wise — do not get caught looting because it will not be a slap on the wrist."

+On Friday afternoon, a law firm that says it represents multiple families whose homes were damaged filed a request for a temporary restraining order against Watson Grinding and Manufacturing so that any evidence at the blast site is preserved.

 Houston authorities were setting up an evacuation center for residents who need to leave their homes because of damage.

 Fire and police officials had initially recommended that families leave the area, though they later urged residents to shelter in place.
+The fire department said 48 people have taken shelter at a church, as the Red Cross works to find an overnight shelter for them.

 A local school district, Cypress-Fairbanks, said it was closing two schools near the blast site on Friday.
 Several school districts have said they plan to keep students indoors for the day.
 Nearby roads were being closed, and Acevedo said that would last into Saturday.